mathew-j-davis/shuttle/readme.md

 2. **Run the Shuttle Script:**

-   Execute `shuttle-linux.py` with the desired parameters or ensure the `settings.txt` file is properly configured.
+   Execute `shuttle-linux.py` with the desired parameters or ensure the `settings.ini` file is properly configured.

    ```bash
    python3 shuttle-linux.py